-To mitigate the risk of the Company not being able to obtain debt financing, the Company plans to construct the 50MW Phase1A using only proceeds from the IPO, then anchor its efforts to source debt on this initial phase.
-With a the 50MW project under construction or already operational during the process of debt sourcing, risks that can hamper approval such as execution risk are mostly resolved, which would lead to a higher confidence in securing debt.
+To mitigate the risk of the Company not being able to obtain debt financing, the Company plans to construct the 50 MW Phase 1A using only proceeds from the IPO, then anchor its efforts to source debt on this initial phase.
+Once the 50 MW project is already under construction or operational, the Company aims to attract potential lenders by demonstrating that execution risks have been largely mitigated.